aagiss/DLND_fastsent/README.md

 During the <b>Deep Learning Udacity Nanodegree</b>, we were asked to implement a neuralnet with 1 hidden layer in pure Python.
 This project is in pure C.

-<b>Code is NOT meant for production use, this project is actually a playground for me to better understand concepts and technology limitations</b> but still had better metrics than LSTM/CNN approaches tried on the same dataset.
+<b>Code is NOT meant for production use, this project is actually a playground for me to better understand concepts and technology limitations</b> but still had better metrics than LSTM/CNN approaches tried on some datasets.

 Key implementation info:
 1) Pure C even for Backpropagation and Stochastic Gradient Descent